Henrikh Mkhitaryan: 2019–20 season: Initial loan

 Mkhitaryan played three games for Arsenal before, on 2 September 2019, he joined Italian club A.S.
 Roma on a season-long loan deal for €3 million, plus an additional €100,000 in variables.
 Mkhitaryan made his debut against Sassuolo on 15 September and scored a goal in Roma's 4–2 win.
 In late September, Mkhitaryan suffered an injury to his adductor muscle in a 1–0 win over Lecce.
 Initially expected to be out for three weeks, he returned to the squad in late November.
 On his first game back from injury, Mkhitaryan scored in a 3–1 win over Hellas Verona.
 He then scored two games later against SPAL on 12 December 2019, sending Roma up to fourth place in the Serie A table.

 In January 2020, Mkhitaryan suffered a second injury of the season to his thigh muscle putting him out for a further month.
 For the third time, he scored on his return to the squad, in a 3–2 loss to Bologna.
-He later scored in back to back victories over Lecce and Cagliari.
+He later scored in back to back victories over Lecce, and Cagliari.

 2020–21 season: Permanent transfer

 On 31 August 2020, Mkhitaryan's contract with Arsenal was cancelled by mutual consent and he joined Roma on a permanent deal.
 On 5 November 2020, Mkhitaryan scored the club's fastest-ever goal in the UEFA Europa League, after just 57 seconds, in a 5–0 defeat of Romanian outfit CFR Cluj.
 Three days later, he scored a hat-trick for Roma in a 3–1 Serie A win at Genoa.

+His former coach José Mourinho was appointed as Roma manager ahead of the 2021–22 season, and the two were reunited despite their previously strained relationship at Manchester United.
+On 25 May 2022, Mkhitaryan was part of the starting eleven in the Conference League final against Feyenoord, which Roma won 1–0 with a goal from Nicolò Zaniolo.

 Inter Milan

 Mkhitaryan signed for Serie A club Inter Milan on 2 July 2022.
+On 26 October, he scored his first Champions League goal with Inter in a 4–0 win over Viktoria Plzeň, which secured his club's qualification to the knockout phase.
+On 10 May 2023, Mkhitaryan scored a goal in a 2–0 win over rivals Milan in the first leg of the Champions League semifinals.
+On 10 June 2023, he became the first Armenian to participate in the UEFA Champions League final, by making a substitute appearance against Manchester City.

+Mkhitaryan scored a brace against AC Milan in a 5–1 derby win on 16 September 2023.
+On 30 December that year, he extended his contract with Inter Milan until 30 June 2026.
+In the 2023–24 season, he achieved his first Serie A title with the club.
+In the following season, he played a key role for Inter Milan during their Champions League campaign, and started in their second Champions League final in two years.